-Between April 2005 and June 2008, all samples were sent to SGS Mineral Services (SGS) in Durango for preparation and analysis for silver, gold, lead, zinc, and copper.
+Samples are sent to SGS Mineral Services (SGS) in Durango for preparation and analysis for silver, gold, lead, zinc, and copper.
 A portion of the pulps was then sent to the SGS laboratory in Toronto, Ontario, for multi-element ICP analysis.
 The Durango laboratory was upgraded in the summer of 2008 and since then all Excellon assaying has been carried out in Durango.
 In the fall of 2009, the Durango laboratory received accreditation to ISO/IEC 17025.
 SGS is a reputable international laboratory that provides analytical services to the mining and mineral exploration industry worldwide.